rachel-labri-tipton/data-structures-and-algorithms/monotonic-stacks/README.md

+### `monotonic stacks`

+A monotonic stack is a stack where elements are always in sorted order.
+This can be ascending or descending order.
+For review, a stack is a last-in, first-out (LIFO) data structure, meaning that the element added last is the first one to be removed.
+In mathematics, a monotonic function (or monotone function) is a function between ordered sets that preserves or reverses the given order.

 Monotonic stacks are a good option when a problem involves comparing the size of numeric elements, with their order being relevant.

 [This article](https://dev.to/ashutosh049/monotonic-stack-4lkb) offers a good description of monotonic stack problems: